-Depending on your situation, your doctor may recommend .
+In some cases, your doctor may recommend rush immunotherapy.
 Several shots are given over a period of days to weeks.
 This type of treatment can provide faster protection in the short term.
 But you will still need to have regular shots over the long term.

 What To Expect

 Allergy shots are usually given in a doctor's office.
 It is normal to stay in the doctor's office for a short time after getting an allergy shot to be watched for possible serious reactions to the injected insect venom.

 Redness and warmth at the shot site are common.
 But they'll go away after a short time.

 Why It Is Done